 Our vision is to be a modeled- after faith-based organization enriching the lives of the poor, the sick and the suffering in Pueblo County.

-Respect - We believe people in need have value and dignity Honor - We believe that to honor the poor is to honor God.
+We believe that to honor the poor is to honor God.

-Wisdom - We depend on God’s guidance to direct our decisions.
+We depend on God’s guidance to direct our decisions.

-Commitment - We stand by our mission to serve the poor.
+We stand by our mission to serve the poor.

 Pueblo Cooperative Care Center was established in 1982 in response to a major lay-off crisis by Pueblo’s leading employer (CF&I) currently known as EVRAZ Steel Mills.This situation triggered immediate and unexpected devastation for hundreds of families in Pueblo County.
 Answering the “call to action,” five local (downtown) churches launched an emergency assistance program to meet the needs of these families.
 Today, the Center is the largest emergency FOOD service provider for low income families and individuals serving over 36,000 per year.
 The church partnership has grown to include 68 churches.
 Monetary support has also expanded in areas such as corporate, private individuals, Pueblo city/county, United Way, and various foundations.